aaronbloomfield/ccc/hws/dex/index.md

   - The `catch` block executes if the function call reverts via `revert()` or `require()`
   - This particular version of the catch block prints out the error message obtained from the second parameter of `require()` for ease of debugging
 - You will notice the last line of the function is: `require(false,"end fail")`, and this will *always* revert.
 If that line were not present, and all the tests pass, then our account will lose the 16 ether we passed in.
 While we can reset the account, that requires a Remix restart (or other measures).
 What we want is on a means to check that all the tests pass, but get a full refund for all of the payments (including the payment to `createPool()`, in this example).
 That's the purpose of this line -- if it reverts on that line, we know all the previous tests passed, but the reversion causes our account to be refunded the (fake) ETH we passed in.
+- We call the function with 13 ether is so that we have enough for the initial `createPool()` call (which uses 10 ether), the successive transaction 1 listed above (which uses 2.5 ether), and a bit extra for gas.

 ### Deployment